rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-cordova-sdk.md

 ## Reset

-You can use the `reset` method to clear the persisted `traits` for the `identify` call.
-This is required for the `Logout` operations.
+You can use the `reset` method to clear the persisted `traits` from the `identify` call.
+We recommend calling it during the `Logout` operation.

 A sample `reset` call is as shown:

 ```javascript
 RudderClient.reset()
 ```
-## Configuring the RudderStack Client
+## Configuring the RudderStack client

 You can configure your RudderStack client by passing the following parameters in the `configuration` object of your `RudderClient.initialize()` call: